-THE AIR FORCE TRAINING GROUP (AFTG) mission is to deliver Essential, Effective and Efficient education and training and promote the RAAF to meet Air Force needs.
+THE AIR FORCE TRAINING GROUP (AFTG) mission is to deliver essential, effective and efficient education and training and promote the RAAF to meet Air Force needs.
 AFTG uses best practice training and education philosophies, methods and tools to deliver innovative training to Air Force members as well as some Navy, Army and overseas defence personnel.
 With the headquarters at RAAF Base Williams, Victoria, AFTG has two schools at RAAF Base Amberley.

-RAAF SECURITY AND FIRE SCHOOL The RAAF Security and Fire School (RAAFSFS) mission is to deliver Security Force and Fire Fighting specialists, in order to support the joint force.
-Originally established in 1982 as the Defence Security Training School before being renamed five years later, RAAFSFS conducts initial employment and post-graduate training for Defence personnel engaged in protection and security duties in the ADF, including the Air Force's Ground Defence, Security (including ADF military working dogs) and fire and rescue capabilities.
+RAAF SECURITY AND FIRE SCHOOL The RAAF Security and Fire School (RAAFSFS) mission is to deliver security force and fire fighting specialists. in order to support the joint force.
+Originally established in 1982 as the Defence Security Training School before being renamed five years later, RAAFSFS conducts initial employment and post-graduate training for Defence personnel engaged in protection and security duties in the ADF, including the Air Force's ground defence, security (including ADF military working dogs) and fire and rescue capabilities.

 The school has trained aviators and soldiers to work in and manage some of the most dangerous and physically demanding work environments in Air Force and the broader ADF.

-SCHOOL OF POSTGRADUATE STUDIES -DETACHMENT AMBERLEY The School of Postgraduate Studies (SPS) mission is to deliver Professional Military Education to aviators to enhance their ability to grow and influence change back in their units.
-Delivering PME Levels 1 and 2 to over 300 students per year the small team at the SPS Detachment at Amberley challenges our junior aviators to invest in their own professional mastery, develop a combat mindset and enhance the decision-making skills essential for success in our rapidly evolving strategic, operational and tactical environments.
+SCHOOL OF POSTGRADUATE STUDIES -DETACHMENT AMBERLEY The School of Postgraduate Studies (SPS) mission is to deliver professional military education (PME) to aviators to enhance their ability to grow and influence change back in their units.
+Delivering PME Levels 1 and 2 to over 300 students per year, the small team at the SPS detachment at Amberley challenges our junior aviators to invest in their own professional mastery, develop a combat mindset and enhance the decision-making skills essential for success in our rapidly evolving strategic, operational and tactical environments.
 Through Program Wirraway, SPS develops aviators by building resilience and emotional intelligence, developing their ability to innovate and adapt to complex environments, and challenging them to succeed in the contemporary operational environment.
-Critically, SPS empowers Air Force people to return to their units prepared to influence change and operate effectively under pressure to achieve Air Force objectives.
-Through a combined program covering leadership, military management and air & space power, aviators are armed with the knowledge, practical and cognitive skills to succeed across the spectrum of operations.
-Fire Fighter trainees conduct lift and carry physical training activities wearing full fire fighter turn-out gear at the RAAF Security and Fire School Human Performance Training Centre.
+Critically, SPS empowers Air Force people to return to their units prepared to influence RAAF Security and Fire School airfield defence guard students conduct strength testing using force plate technology introduced by the Human Performance Optimisation team to measure strength and power at RAAF Base Amberley. change and operate effectively under pressure to achieve Air Force objectives.
+Through a combined program covering leadership, military management and air and space power, aviators are armed with the knowledge, practical and cognitive skills to succeed across the spectrum of operations.

 6TH ENGINEER SUPPORT REGIMENT Formed in January 2003, the 6th Engineer Support Regiment (6ESR), which is under the command of the 6th Brigade, is the largest unit within the Royal Australian Engineers with an excess of 400 soldiers spanning 29 different trades.
 The regiment comprises the 17th Construction Squadron, the 21st Construction Squadron, the 20th Explosive Ordnance Disposal Squadron and an Operations Support Squadron.
-From RAAF Base Amberley, the two construction squadrons provide enabling support to the Joint Force with vertical construction, horizontal construction and resource acquisition capability while Operations Support Squadron provides logistics support to the other sub-units and the regiment's headquarters.
+From RAAF Base Amberley, the two construction squadrons provide enabling support to the joint force with vertical construction, horizontal construction and resource acquisition capability while Operations Support Squadron provides logistics support to the other sub-units and the regiment's headquarters.
 The two construction squadrons can trace their lineage back more than 70 years, with 17th Construction Squadron formed in 1949 and 21st Construction Squadron formed in 1950.
 6ESR's operational history includes Operation Slipper in Afghanistan, Operation Render Safe on multiple occasions and numerous individual deployments to most theatres.
 6ESR also leads Army's commitment to the Army Aboriginal Community Assistance Program each year, which delivers health, training and construction effects to remote Aboriginal communities.